P&O Ferries mass firings of UK crew members outrage unions

-LONDON (AP) — Unions were set to protest at British ports Friday after major ferry operator P&O Ferries fired 800 U.K. crew members to replace them with cheaper contract staff.
+LONDON (AP) — Unions were protesting at British ports Friday and demanding the government take action after major ferry operator P&O Ferries fired 800 U.K. crew members to replace them with cheaper contract staff.

+Ferry crossings have been canceled, threatening to disrupt the movement of travelers and goods in key routes through the English Channel for days.
+The British government expressed outrage at the mass firings — done over Zoom message — but suggested it could do little to reverse them.
+It provided the company with millions in aid during the COVID-19 pandemic.

 “Ultimately, it is not something the government can stop P&O from doing,” he told the BBC.
 “Now, the focus will be on supporting those who have lost their jobs.”